-- Follow up with your doctors - Whether you're working with a neurotrauma specialist or your PCP, regularly check with a medical provider to monitor your symptoms.
+- Follow up with your doctors — Regularly check with a medical provider to monitor your symptoms.
+The two medical specialists that treat concussions are neurologists and physiatrists.
 The effects of a concussion can be delayed and long lasting.
 You may need therapy to help repair physical or cognitive functions.

 - Rehabilitate if needed — Patients with severe concussions can experience long-term cognitive and behavioral alterations.
 If this is the case, it doesn't have to be permanent.
 Working with a cognitive behavioral therapist will help maintain your usual brain function to reduce the impact that the concussion has on your personal and professional lives.